llilasbenson/webscraping-workshop-nov2017/Tutorials/1-WorkshopSetup-tutorial.md

 For more details on how Docker works, see this [overview](https://docs.docker.com/engine/docker-overview/).

+Three ways to set up docker are outlined below to run it on either the PCL data lab Macs, your Mac, or your PC.

 ### How to run Docker on the PCL Data Lab Macs

 1. Open a new terminal window.